Water & Heat

 Unglazed clay water vessels regulate temperature through evaporation.

-Bulbous bodies increase surface area, while narrow necks limit exposure.
+Bulbous bodies increase surface area while narrow necks limit exposure to dust and evaporation loss.

 Bulk Storage

-Large earthenware jars store oil, grains, and staples over extended periods.
+Large earthenware jars support long-term storage of oil, grains, and other staples.

 Slow Cooking (Clay)